Updated: Jan 21

 Or is it?

-Did you know that in some--what our culture has deemed--"primitive" cultures, going "out of your mind" is a sign that something sacred is occurring?
+In some cultures, going "out of your mind" is a sign that something sacred is occurring.
 In fact, when someone begins to show signs of being "out of their mind" they enter the ranks of shaman, guru, wise woman, healer, visionary, and seer (watch this TedTalk with Phil Borges called: Psychosis or Spiritual Awakening for more on that!).

 Spiritual awakening doesn't occur in our minds.
 That's why we have to step OUT of our mind in order to spiritually mature, to realize our fullest potential.

-Then there was the voice that said to me, "Nobody wants you here.
+Then there was the voice in my head that said, "Nobody wants you here.
 You could disappear and no one would notice."

-By college age, I managed to pull myself out of that slump, sought different forms of therapy that helped me cope more effectively, began to experience a healthier kind of social life, and my self-esteem greatly improved.
+By college age, I sought different forms of therapy that helped me cope more effectively, I began to experience a healthier kind of social life, and my self-esteem greatly improved.
 But then, upon the birth of my first child, at age 23, my mental health plunged.
-I collapsed, feeling as infantile and helpless as the baby in my arms.
+I felt as infantile and helpless as the baby in my arms.
 How was I supposed to care for her?
 Who was going to care for me?
 How was I supposed to help her grow up into a well-adjusted, secure, confident adult, when I didn't know how to be one myself?
 And that all too familiar voice was back, reminding me that I didn't deserve a spot on this planet, that some other woman would be a much better mother to my daughter than me.
 I thought I had gotten better, but there I was, back in the abyss.

 When my oldest was around 5 or 6 years old (more babies had joined the family in that time), I started to make sense of my life, and to see the connections between my childhood, my mental health symptoms, and my childbirth experiences.
-One of the most profound realizations (which I cover in more depth in a separate blog post: Birth Was My Bodhi) was that my traumatic postpartum experience, however difficult it had been, had changed me--for the better.
-I didn't fully understand how, at first, but I felt lighter, freer, and more in my body than I had ever been before.
-It was as if all the messiness, the blubbering, the raging, the falling to pieces was my chrysalis.
+One of the most profound realizations (which I cover in more depth in a separate blog post Birth Was My Bodhi) was that my traumatic postpartum experience, however difficult it had been, had changed me—for the better.
+I didn't fully understand how but I felt lighter, freer, and more in my body than I had ever been before.
+It was as if all the messiness, crying, raging, and falling to pieces was my chrysalis.
 Caterpillars, after all, turn into a mushy-stew before their elements recombine into a winged creature of flight.
 And for the first time in my life, I was craving lift off!

 I teach my clients that a diagnosis is the beginning, an entry point into deeper layers of discovery.
 So now you know the name of your mental illness?
 Great.
 Then let's get to know it.
 Let's get past first-name basis with this illness, and become intimate with it.
 Let's find out why this illness has come to make your acquaintance, and where it comes from.